coledie/Bifurcation-Diagram/README.md

 # Bifurcation-Diagram
-Bifurcation diagrams show the state values visited by a system over a given time period for different system hyperparameter settings.
-In this diagram, each X value represents a hyperparameter value for the system and the corresponding Y values are the states visited.
-These diagrams are commonly used to visualize the orbital periods of systems.
-If a changes in hyperparameter values tend to result in almost the same state spaces, the system is considered stable for those hyperparameter values.
+Bifurcation diagrams show the states visited by a system over a given time period, across system hyperparameter values, showing the attractors of a system.
+A stable system is shown when changes in hyperparameter values tend to result in similar orbits, while chaos is shown when the orbits begin to change rapidly.
+This code is capable of visualizing the bifurication diagrams of discrete dynamical systems, especially with low dimensional rules.
+The X axis represents a hyperparameter and the Y axis represents a state variable.

 ## Logistic Map